 What's more, ethanol leeches resin and plasticizers from fiberglass, plastic and rubber.
 So the inside walls of fiberglass fuel tanks, like those installed in Bertram, Chris Craft and Hatteras boats built back in the 60's and 70's go soft.
 The resin turns into jelly.
 The jelly flows downstream to the filters with predictable results.
 Some of the dissolved resin flows past the fuel filters deposits itself as a black sludge on the intake valve stems causing them to stick in their guides.

-Another tantalizing tidbit of information is that newer boats without fiberglass tanks and without years-worth of gum build-up tend to be more trouble free when fuel is filtered through a 10-micron element, as opposed to sister ships with the more typical 30-micron filtration.
-Both Yamaha Marine and Racor offer 10 micron fuel filters with specific model appropriate for boats as small as dingy tenders up to big block V-8s.
+Another tantalizing tidbit of information.
+Newer boats without fiberglass tanks and without years-worth of gum build-up tend to be more trouble free when fuel is filtered through a 10-micron element.
+This as opposed to sister ships with the more typical 30-micron filtration.
+Both Yamaha Marine and Racor offer 10-micron fuel filters with specific model appropriate for boats as small as dingy tenders up to big block V-8s.

 Racor's Aquabloc filter media forces water to the bottom of the drain bowl where it can be drained off.
-Racor claims nearly 100 percent removal of water and solid contaminants.
+Racor claims nearly 100-percent removal of water and solid contaminants.

-On larger craft we find the more expensive three-stage filter system The primary stage literally centrifuges the gasoline, causing large particulate matter and water droplets to fall down into the sediment bowl.
+On larger craft we find the more expensive three-stage filter system.
+The primary stage literally centrifuges the gasoline, causing large particulate matter and water droplets to fall down into the sediment bowl.
 The second stage coalescing ring causes remaining water to form into droplets and also fall into the sediment bowl.
 All at the same time, dry fuel flows to the engine.

+So how can you be sure gasoline is water-contained and not some other malady?
+Again, there's a simple answer.
+E-10 gasoline contaminated by water turns white.
+The emulsion readily passes through filters.
+But when it hits .5-percent water (when phase separation occurs), the layer of gasoline reverts to clear and bright, but is octane compromised.
 At the refinery adding ethanol to base gasoline raised its octane by a couple of numbers, say from 87 to 89.
 So naturally it follows, subtracting alcohol (and water) from the blend lowers the octane to its original rating.
 As a result horsepower fades, acceleration weakens and mileage worsens.
-Even without phase separation E-10 delivers lower mileage per gallon (about 1.5 percent) for the simple reason that ten percent of the blend is ethanol, with inherently fewer inherent BTUs than gasoline.
+Even without phase separation E-10 delivers lower mileage per gallon (about 1.5 percent).
+This is for the simple reason that ten-percent of the blend is ethanol, with inherently fewer inherent BTUs than gasoline.
 BTUs burned equal work done.

 Should you ever want to test for water in the fuel, Marine Development Research offers a Water Probe Indicator kit that detects water in your gas or diesel fuel tank.
 If there is any, dose the fuel with an appropriate additive.
 Drying fuel with an additive eliminates the hassle of disposing fuel at a recycling center.
 Effective water-in-the-fuel additives include MDR's E-ZORB Water Remover and Star Tron by Starbrite.

 PHASEGUARD4 Ethanol Fuel Treatment from CRC Industries prevents dreaded phase separation in E-10 or E-85 gasoline.
-A single ounce treats 10 gallons of fuel for in-season protection, or five gallons for storage and stabilizes fuel for 12 months or longer.
+A single ounce treats 10-gallons of fuel for in-season protection, or five-gallons for storage and stabilizes fuel for 12 months or longer.

 Finally, the first line of defense is prevention, minimize the volume of water going into your tanks at the fuel dock.
 When topping off the tanks, scrupulously pre-filter every gallon pumped.
 It is a wise man who invests in a funnel that incorporates a water separator.